r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/my-API-Cheat-sheet.md

 <br />

 - **Metasploit skeleton (initialize method)**<br />
-<blockquote>This initialize method is basically boilerplate code that tells metasploit information about your module<br />so it can display said information to users inside the metasploit console.
+<blockquote>This initialize method is basically boilerplate code that tells metasploit information about your module so it can<br />display said information to users inside the metasploit console.
 It can also be used to config module internal settings.</blockquote>

         def initialize(info={})
           super(update_info(info,